Exponentially-enhanced Quantum Non-Hermitian Sensing via Optimized Coherent Drive: Appendices

 \section{Appendices}

-In the Appendices we give the detailed derivations of calculating the SNR per photon.
-We calculate the SNR per photon with the NHSE perturbation Hamiltonian and the local perturbation Hamiltonian in Appendix A and Appendix B, respectively.
-Appendix C presents the derivation of the inverse of $\mathbb{\tilde{H}}[\epsilon]$, and Appendix D calculates all the orders of $\mathbb{\tilde{H}}[\epsilon]^{-1}$ with respect to $\epsilon$.
+To make the paper self-contained, in the Appendices we first introduce the total Hamiltonian of the non-Hermitian sensor in Appendix A. In Appendix B, we present details of the QFI in the Gaussian state and its relation to the SNR.
+Then we give the detailed derivations of calculating the SNR per photon.
+We calculate the SNR per photon with the NHSE perturbation Hamiltonian and the local perturbation Hamiltonian in Appendix C and Appendix D, respectively.
+Appendix E presents the derivation of the inverse of $\mathbb{\tilde{H}}[\epsilon]$, and Appendix F calculates all the orders of $\mathbb{\tilde{H}}[\epsilon_0]^{-1}$ with respect to $\epsilon_0$.